Cornelis Evertsen the Youngest: Admiral in the service of the Zeeland Admiralty

 In January 1675 Cornelis became schout-bij-nacht in the service of the Admiralty of Zeeland.
 In 1677 he commanded a blockade against the Dunkirkers.
 Coming around Wissant on their way to Spain in 1678, a squadron of nine ships under Evertsen had an encounter with a French squadron under Châteaurenault of almost equal strength, during which, in spite of the violent storm, there was fierce fighting and they did each other quite some damage.
 However, neither side lost a ship.
 On 20 September 1679 he replaced his deceased cousin Cornelis Evertsen the Younger as Vice-Admiral; he became on 1 April 1684 Lieutenant-Admiral of Zeeland and supreme commander of the combined Dutch fleet, replacing Cornelis Tromp.
-In 1688 he co-led of the invasion fleet of stadtholder William III during the Glorious Revolution, directly commanding the vanguard.
+In 1688 he helped to organise and co-led the invasion fleet stadtholder William III used during the Glorious Revolution.
+He directly commanded the vanguard of the fleet.

 In 1690 Cornelis was commander of the vanguard of the Anglo-Dutch fleet at the Battle of Beachy Head.
 As commander of the van, his force made contact with a far superior French fleet at the beginning of the battle and with only 20 warships he held off 75 French ships with no help from Lord Torrington (the overall commander of the Allied fleet) who was unwilling to commit the main and rear of the battle line in engaging the French.
 Evertsen saved the majority of his squadron outfoxing the French by suddenly anchoring while under full sail, allowing the French fleet to be carried away with the tidal stream before they realized what was happening.
 The French then pursued the remainder of the Allied fleet which retreated back to the Medway.
 Torrington was court-martialled after the battle, and though acquitted was relieved from command and would never receive another command again.

 In that same year Evertsen was replaced as supreme Dutch naval commander by Cornelis Tromp, who had been his predecessor in the office.
 But Tromp soon died and was replaced by Philips van Almonde in his turn.
 Cornelis, after 1690, never commanded a fleet again and died in 1706.
 Cornelis is buried in Middelburg, and was buried under the tomb of his father and uncle.
 He was succeeded as Lieutenant-Admiral of Zeeland by his younger brother Geleyn Evertsen, born in January 1655.